tawaren/Sanskrit/README.md

 }

 module Purse {
-  powers<discard, access, load, persist> //unwrap is the power to inspect the value in a cell public cell type Purse[phantom T](Token[T])
+  privileges<discard, access, load, persist> //unwrap is the power to inspect the value in a cell public cell type Purse[phantom T](Token[T])
-  //Capability allowing to withdraw funds powers<discard, access, load, persist, unwrap>  //unwrap is the power to remove the view public view type Owned[phantom T](Purse[T])
+  //Capability allowing to withdraw funds privileges<discard, access, load, persist, unwrap>  //unwrap is the power to remove the view public view type Owned[phantom T](Purse[T])
   //The creator recieves a reference with the Owned view, which represents the withdraw capability public init Purse[T] => Owned[T](Purse[T](Token.zero()))